Teacher(s)

 Content

 The aim is to allow the student to know the professional world better, through the reading of newspaper articles, conferences, films, video sequences, company simulation exercises' All skills will be trained (listening, reading, speaking and writing) although the focus will be on developing speaking skills in a professional environment.
-Students are required to deliver a talk on one of the communication techniques related to professional life.
-During this presentation, they are asked to create interaction with the public.
 The communication techniques themselves will be systematically trained in class.
 All these activities require some preparation work to be done by the students who are also themselves responsible for perfecting their linguistic knowledge (vocabulary study, revision of grammatical points,')

 Teaching methods